Martin Ødegaard: 2021–present: Permanent transfer and club captaincy

 On 20 August 2021, Arsenal announced the permanent signing of Ødegaard in a deal worth €35 million with potential add-ons rising to around €40 million. Ødegaard signed a four-year deal until 2025 with the club having an option to extend for a fifth year.
-He would make his first appearance of the season in a 5–0 away defeat against Manchester City, a match for which a ten-man Arsenal were completely outplayed and were reduced to the bottom of the Premier League table.
-He scored his first goal of the season with a free kick in a 1–0 away win against Burnley.
-On 10 April 2022, with the help of a deflection off Danny Welbeck, Ødegaard scored a 30-yard goal against Brighton & Hove Albion at the Emirates Stadium.
-His long-range late effort proved to be only a consolation in the 2–1 defeat.
-Arsenal would finish their Premier League campaign in fifth place, just missing out on Champions League football for the following season.
+He would make his first appearance of the season in a 5–0 away defeat against Manchester City.
+He scored his first goal of the season with a free kick in a 1–0 away win against Burnley, giving Arsenal back-to-back wins.
+On 18 December, Ødegaard notched his first assist of the season in a 4–1 away victory against Leeds.
+He ended the month with three goals and three assists in six matches, and was nominated for the Premier League Player of the Month award.
+At the end of the season, Arsenal finished their Premier League campaign in fifth place, just missing out on Champions League football for the following season.

 Following the departures of previous club captain Pierre-Emerick Aubameyang and interim captain Alexandre Lacazette, Arteta named Ødegaard as the new captain for Arsenal ahead of the 2022–23 season.
 He made his first appearance as captain in the club's season opener against Crystal Palace at Selhurst Park, which Arsenal won 2–0.
-On 21 August 2022, Ødegaard scored a brace in an away win against AFC Bournemouth in the first 11 minutes of the game.
-On 12 November 2022, During Arsenal's final Premier League fixture before the 2022 FIFA World Cup break, Ødegaard scored a brace against Wolverhampton Wanderers at the Molineux Stadium to keep Arsenal at the top of the league table by five points. Ødegaard would win the Premier League Player of the Month award for November/December 2022.
-He became the first Arsenal player to win the award since Aubameyang won it in September 2019, and would become the second Norwegian to win the award, joining international teammate and close friend Erling Haaland.
+On 21 August 2022, Ødegaard scored twice in an away win against Bournemouth in the first 11 minutes of the game.
+On 12 November, during Arsenal's final Premier League fixture before the 2022 FIFA World Cup break, Ødegaard scored a brace against Wolves at the Molineux Stadium to keep Arsenal at the top of the league table by five points.

-On 15 January 2023, Ødegaard scored a goal in a 2–0 win over Tottenham Hotspur, which was Arsenal's first away win against their rivals in the Premier League since 2014.
-On 13 March, he was awarded Premier League Player of the Year at the 2023 London Football Awards.